- Solicitors For Business

 Players on Loan

-When you sponsor a sportsperson under either a Tier 2 (Sportsperson) or Tier 5 (Temporary Worker: Creative and Sporting) category, the Home Office place certain responsibilities on you if they are on loan to another club.
+When you sponsor a sportsperson under either a Sportsperson visa or Temporary Worker visa, the Home Office place certain responsibilities on you if they are on loan to another club.
 It is also important to note that you can only loan and accept players if your governing body permits it.

 A player may only be loaned if they will return to your club after the loan period.
 As the sponsor, you will continue to be responsible for the player and must make appropriate arrangements with the loan club in order that you can continue to meet your sponsor duties.
 The loaning club does not need to make an application for an endorsement or have a sponsor licence.